 • The editorial staff should publish corrections, clarifications, retractions and apologies when necessary.

-• The editorial staff is obliged to support initiatives aimed at reducing the number of violations related to research and publication
+• The editorial staff is obliged to support initiatives aimed at reducing the number of violations related to research and publication.

-• The editorial staff guarantees the access to the publications by storing materials in the leading libraries and repositories of scientific information of the state
+• The editorial staff guarantees the access to the publications by storing materials in the leading libraries and repositories of scientific information of the state.

 The reviewer carries out scientific examination of copyright materials, whereupon his actions should beimpartial and should obey the following principles:

-• The manuscript received for reviewing should be considered a confidential document that cannot be
+• The manuscript received for reviewing should be considered a confidential document that cannot be passed on to third parties without authorization from the editorial staff.

 • The reviewer is obliged to give an objective, reasoned appraisal of the results of the research, refraining from hostile, slanderous or humiliating comments.